Collin County assistance programs.

 - Allen First United Methodist Church Of Allen - Runs the Angel Ministry program.
 For $30 you receive a large quantity of nutritious food.
 (877) 366-3646

 - Blue Ridge Community Food Pantry / First Baptist Church - If you are facing a crisis, this charity provides emergency food.
 Dial (972) 752-5611.

 - Community Food Pantry, which is based in McKinney Texas, is a local food pantry.
 Call (972) 547-4404.

 - Saint Michael's Saint Vincent Depaul - (972) 562-1107

 - Plano Food Pantry - Holy Nativity Episcopal Church - Provides food to people in an emergency.
 (972) 704-5689

 - Individuals and families in the greater Plano Texas area and across Collin County have a number of other churches, charities, and non-profits to call for free groceries, food, and meals.
 Rarely will anyone be turned away by the centers.
-Find more food pantries in Collin County.
+Find more free food pantries in Collin County.